retaildevcrews/ngsa/docs/WorkingAgreement.md

 - User Story Board will be used to track User Story progress.
 - Kanban Board will be used to track project progress
   - Board columns:
-    * Triage: All net-new issues/bugs/features need to be created as an issue; things to discuss/notes can be added as a "note"
+    * Triage: All net-new tasks/bugs/features/stories need to be created as an "issue"; things to discuss/notes can be added as a "note"
-    * Backlog: Has been refined, triaged, and prioritized.
+    * Backlog: Stories that have been refined, triaged, and prioritized.
-    *
+    * Sprint Goals: Stories that have been committed for the current sprint.
-    * Sprint Backlog:  Issues that have been committed for the current sprint.
+    * Sprint Backlog:  Tasks that have been committed for the current sprint.
     * **In Progress**: A development team member owns the story or bug and begins work.
     * **PR Submitted/In Review**: The owner of the story or bug determines the item meets our Definition of Done and has created a Pull Request.
 The item will stay in this status through the PR process -- including addressing requested feedback or fixing issues found.
     * **Closed**: The Pull Request/Task has completed, and the work has been committed to the `main` branch of the project repository.